exercism/c/docs/LEARNING.md

 In general, exercism assumes you already know the syntax and mechanisms of a language in a particular track.
-However, knowing the syntax of a language is merely the first step in gaining expertise in a language.
+However, knowing the syntax of a language is just the first step in gaining expertise in a language.
-Exercism allows you to practice solving problems and share discussion with other programmers who have solved the same problem.
+Exercism allows you to practice solving problems and share discussion and ideas with other programmers who have solved the same problem.
 It is from the shared discussion that we gain expertise and insight into becoming better programmers.